 There are many more passages we could look at, but these will give you a taste of the hope the Jews had of a coming King.
 Now Jesus was announcing that the fulfillment of these ancient prophecies was breaking in upon them.

-Notice again in Mark 1 that Jesus announced that the Kingdom of God was at hand.
+Notice again in Mark 1 that Jesus announced that the Kingdom of God was coming near.
 Pay special attention to the word Kingdom.
 What did He mean by using that term?
 Most of us think of a kingdom in terms of real estate, like the kingdom of Great Britain.
 This is not what Jesus was talking about, however.

 How should we respond to the news that God is taking charge as King?
 Jesus said we should repent and believe this good news.
-This means we should turn away from however we thought about life previously and fully embrace this announcement as a fact.
+This means we should turn away from however we previously thought about life and fully embrace this announcement as a fact.
 If we truly believe what Jesus said, we will seek to bring every area of our lives under God’s dominion.
-This, then, is what it means to live in the Reign.
+That is what it means to live in the Reign.